jupiter-projects/passwordencoder/README.md

-# passwordencoder
+# PasswordEncoder
-PasswordEncoder is a library for hashing password.
+PasswordEncoder is a Java framework for hashing password.